wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/opencart/faq/processing-refunds.md

 ---

 Refund rules:

-- Full refunds in your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
+- From your [MultiSafepay account](/account/multisafepay-account/processing-refunds/): Full refunds
+- From your OpenCart backend:
-- Full refunds from your OpenCart backend
+    - Full refunds
+    - Refunding more than the original transaction is **not** supported

 To process refunds from your backend, follow these steps: